 Banks and ATMs are available in both domestic and international areas, while bureau de change facilities can be found in Terminal 3.

 There are numerous places to eat in the arrivals and departures areas of the domestic and international terminals.
 The Terminal 3 departures area has a number of restaurants, bars, cafés and fast-food outlets, while the domestic Terminal 1 also offers a buffet-style restaurant, coffee shops and several fast-food eateries.

-Duty-free shopping is available in Terminal 3, which has a vast amount of retail space that boasts designer brands such as Boggi and Versace.
+Duty-free shopping is available in Terminal 3, which has a vast amount of retail space that boasts designer brands such as Lacoste and Tommy Hilfiger.
 Terminal 1 also has a good range of shops ranging from confectioners to souvenir retailers.
 Some outlets, notably those selling tobacco and alcohol, take payment in US dollars rather than Indian Rupees.

-There is a left-luggage facility in the Airport Connect at the Skywalk Level of Terminal 3.
+There is a left-luggage facility in the Airport Connect in the airport connect building in Terminal 3.
 Baggage wrapping services are also available in Terminal 3.
-A Lost Property Office (tel: +91 11 4965 2022) is on-hand to assist with luggage misplaced (or uncovered) within the terminals.
+A Lost Property Office (tel: +91 11 4248 9616) is on-hand to assist with luggage misplaced (or uncovered) within the terminals.

 Adapted toilets, ramps and ambulift facilities for disabled travellers are available.
 Additionally, Terminal 3 was constructed to be barrier-free for passengers with reduced mobility.
 Any passengers who may require additional assistance are advised to contact their airline in advance of travel.
 There is a dedicated parking area for disabled travellers.

 Short- and long-term car parking is available at each terminal.
 The large multistorey car park at Terminal 3 has space for more than 4,000 cars and also offers space for motorcycles.
 The car park at Terminal 1 is just 100m (328ft) from the terminal complex.